thaddeuspearson/teaching/binary_search_in_python.md

 <br>

-First, Binary Search finds the current mid-point:
+First, Binary Search finds the current mid-point in our list:

 <br>